 - Some medical problems can cause excessive barking, from bee stings to brain disease to ongoing pain.
 Older pets can develop a form of canine senility that causes excessive vocalizations.
 It’s always a good idea to have a pet checked by a veterinarian to be sure there’s no medical reason for a problem.

-Once you know why your dog is barking, you can start working on ways to decrease his annoying habit.
+Once you know why your dog is barking, you can start working on ways to decrease their annoying habit.
 Here are some specific reasons why dogs bark, and how you can help lessen the noise:

 Territorial/Protective/Alarm/Fear: Because this type of barking is often motivated by fear or a perceived threat to their territory or people, it can be lessened by limiting what your dog sees.
-If he’s in a fenced yard, use solid wood instead of chain fencing.
+If they are in a fenced yard, use solid wood instead of chain fencing.
 Indoors, limit access to windows and doors or cover them with an opaque film.

 Bringing an outdoor dog inside will lessen the noise impact on neighbors, and provide extra security for your home.
 It’s also safer, because dogs left alone outside can face theft, escapes, poisoning, harassment, and other dangers.

 But dogs can still bark inside if bored.
-So if your dog barks while you’re at work all day, get someone to walk your dog or play with her for at least an hour a day.
+So if your dog barks while you’re at work all day, get someone to walk your dog or play with them for at least an hour a day.

 Dogs that bark all night should be brought indoors.
 Dogs quickly learn to sleep quietly inside, and are added protection for your family.